 In-stock garden parasols

-We know that this year garden parasols are flying in and out of stock fast, so if our top picks aren't available when you come to shop - and you don't want to wait for a re-stock - then you can use our handy shopping tool below to browse in-stock garden parasols that are available to buy right now.
+As the sun gets stronger garden parasols tend to fly out of stock fast, so if our top picks aren't available when you come to shop, and you don't want to wait for a re-stock, then you can use our handy shopping tool below to browse in-stock garden parasols that are available to buy right now.

 Simply scroll to the right to see more options at a gradually increasing price point, and click to go through to the retailer to shop.